epfl-dlab/PauseToken/experiments.md

 It seems like the best way to 'pretrain' the model on random pauses is by unfreezing the Pause Head, and the Pause embedding and using LoRa for updating the base model.
 Note however that training the pause embedding doesn't have much of an effect on the accuracy.
 We do notice a generally tendency (in this pretraining phase), that incorrect replies seem to generate more pauses than incorrect ones on average.

-## STaR experiments
+## RL experiments on pause tokens

 In this experiment, we compare the training of models on STaR.
 More specifically, we'll be varying the following axes:
 - Model: Pause token model (using the best from previous experiments: `/dlabscratch1/baldwin/pause2/PauseToken/logs/sft/runs/2024-10-18_17-38-00/final`) vs baseline model (no pause token: `/dlabscratch1/baldwin/pause2/PauseToken/logs/sft/runs/2024-10-21_10-08-12/final`).
 For the pause model we'll be training with the best configuration from the previous experiments: `sft_peft.yaml`.For the baseline model we'll be training with 2 types of configurations (peft vs. peft + unfreezing the LM head).
-- STaR offline vs Online
+- RL algorithm

 ### Training Specifications